Graduate Studies in English at UNT

-The coursework leading to the PhD dissertation (22 courses in all) usually takes 3 ½ years to complete; during the course of study, each student will complete 10 required classes covering the main areas of American and British literature, critical practice, and pedagogy.The remaining 12 courses are electives which the student may use to pursue further research in his or her chosen field; these include special problems courses along with relevant classes in other disciplines such as history, philosophy, linguistics, or religious studies.
+The coursework leading to the Ph.D dissertation (22 courses in all) usually takes 3 ½ years to complete; during the course of study, each student will take 10 required classes covering the main areas of American and British literature, critical practice, and pedagogy.The remaining 12 courses are electives which the student may use to pursue further research in his or her chosen field; these might include special problems courses along with relevant classes in other disciplines such as history, philosophy, linguistics, or religious studies.
 Doctoral students with a concentration in creative writing usually fill those 12 elective slots with workshops and courses in form and theory.
-Once the coursework is completed, all PhD students must take a comprehensive exam consisting of both a six-hour written exam over the student's chosen major and minor fields of study, and a two-hour oral exam centered on the student’s written exam and dissertation reading list.
-After successfully completing both parts of the exam, the student must turn in a dissertation prospectus (about 20 pages) to his or her committee, and complete 12 hours of directed research and 12 dissertation hours leading up to the dissertation defense.
+The coursework done, all Ph.D students must take a comprehensive exam consisting of an eight-hour written exam over the student's primary field, a four-hour written exam over the secondary field, and a two-hour oral exam over the written exams and the reading lists.
+After successfully completing the PhD qualifying exams, the student must turn in a dissertation prospectus (10-20 pages) to his or her committee, and take 12 hours of directed research and 12 dissertation hours leading up to the dissertation defense.